 Remember the basics:

 - Be flexible.
-You'll need to adjust your insulin dosage depending on your blood sugar level, what you eat, whether you're vomiting and various other factors.
+You'll need to adjust your medication dosage depending on your blood sugar level, what you eat, whether you're vomiting and various other factors.
 Your stage of pregnancy matters, too.
 During the last three months of pregnancy, for example, hormones made by the placenta to help the baby grow can block the effect of insulin in your body.
-As a result, you might need more insulin than usual to counteract that resistance.
+As a result, you might need more medication than usual to counteract that resistance.

 - Include physical activity in your daily routine.
 Get your health care provider's OK to exercise, then choose activities you enjoy.
-Aim for at least 150 minutes a week of moderate aerobic activity.
+Aim for at least 30 minutes of moderate aerobic activity three times a week.
 If you haven't been active for a while, start slowly.
 Check your blood sugar level before and after any activity, especially if you take insulin.
-You might need to eat a snack or adjust your insulin pump's basal rate before exercising to help prevent low blood sugar.
+You might need to eat a snack.
+Or have your health care provider adjust your medication before exercising to help prevent low blood sugar.

 Remember, your health care team is there to help you manage your blood sugar level and prevent complications.
 If you have questions or concerns, don't hesitate to ask for help.

 Your health care team will help you determine the best time and safest way to deliver your baby.
 Sometimes labor is allowed to begin naturally.
-In other cases, labor may need to be induced early to reduce the risk of complications.
+In other cases, labor may need to be induced to reduce the risk of complications.

-During labor, your health care team will closely monitor your blood sugar level and adjust your insulin dosage accordingly.
+During labor, your health care team will closely monitor your blood sugar level and adjust your medication dosage accordingly.
 If your baby is too large, an induction isn't successful or you develop complications, you might need a C-section.

 After delivery, your attention will turn to your baby — but it's still important to take care of yourself.
 Continue to check your blood sugar level often, especially if you're breast-feeding.
 Keeping yourself healthy is the best thing you can do for your baby.

 - Frequently asked questions.
 Pregnancy FAQ176.
 A healthy pregnancy for women with diabetes.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/A-Healthy-Pregnancy-for-Women-with-Diabetes.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/A-Healthy-Pregnancy-for-Women-with-Diabetes.
 Accessed Oct.
-29, 2014.
+5, 2017.

 - Exercise and type 1 diabetes.
 American Diabetes Association. http://www.diabetes.org/food-and-fitness/fitness/exercise-and-type-1-diabetes.html?loc=ContentPage-lwt1d.
 Accessed Oct.
-29, 2014.
+6, 2017.

-- Harms RW (expert opinion).
+- Butler Tobah YS (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Nov.
-7, 2014.
+Oct.
+22, 2017.